spoulson/Chatmore/README.markdown

  - Linux/Unix OS.
 Windows is not supported.

 ### Client
+ - Browser supporting HTML5.
- - Tested on browsers: Firefox 5+, Chrome 13+, IE9.
+ - Tested on browsers on Windows: Firefox 5+, Chrome 13+, IE9.

 INSTALLATION
 ------------